These plates are used on off-road recreational vehicles.

 You can get a sense of how few of these were issued every year by comparing the numbers of the 2000 plate vs. the 2001

 When the graphic base was started, “All-Terrain” lost its hyphen and became “All Terrain”.
-These plates began with the “G” series, and four numbers are now used after the letter prefix.
+These plates began with the “G” series.